Bitshala-Incubator/EttaWalletSP/README.md

 If you would like to contribute code, here a few guidelines:

 - It would be helpful to create an issue first before submitting a PR just to make sure nobody isn't working on the same yet or it just wouldn't be a good fit.
 - Even if your changes are obvious, your PR should define what you are changing.
 Nothing is too obvious.
 - PRs should be opened against the `next` branch.

 ### Branches

-`current` - The latest release

-`next` - The branch to submit pull requests against.
-It mirrors what's coming in the next release
+`silent-payment` - The branch to submit pull requests against.

 ## License

-EttaWallet is 100% open-source and available under the MIT license.
+EttaWalletSP is 100% open-source and available under the MIT license.

 ## Attribution